Copenhagen stunned by devastating fire at stock exchange, as police launch investigation into blaze - ExBulletin

 Copenhagen stunned by devastating fire at stock exchange, as police launch investigation into blaze

-(CNN) — Police on Wednesday opened an investigation into the fire which ravaged the famous Copenhagen stock exchange building, causing its spire to collapse and damaging centuries-old artwork and architecture.
+Police on Wednesday opened an investigation into a fire that gutted Copenhagen's famous stock exchange building, causing its spire to collapse and damaging centuries-old artwork and architecture.

 The fire was still burning Wednesday afternoon, more than 24 hours after it started, and authorities and citizens of the Danish capital are beginning to expect the loss of one of the city's most recognizable landmarks.

-Local firefighters continued to try to put out the blaze, which ravaged the building known locally as Brsen on Tuesday morning, reaching all its floors and causing a long-standing dragon's tail spire to collapse. a symbol of the city.
+Local firefighters continued to try to extinguish the blaze, which ravaged the building known locally as Brsen on Tuesday morning, reaching all its floors and causing a long-standing dragon's tail spire to collapse. a symbol of the city.

 The walls of the building are still standing, but the interior has been significantly damaged and the roof is partially collapsed.
 Firefighters used cranes to hose down the building.

-Copenhagen police launched an investigation on Wednesday which they say will be a complicated process.
+Copenhagen police meanwhile opened an investigation on Wednesday which they say will be a complicated process.
 Officer Brian Belling said authorities have already conducted interviews, conducted surveillance and conducted a large number of investigative measures.

 But of course, there is still a lot to do, especially since we have not yet had the opportunity to examine Brsen herself, Belling added.